osiegmar/FastCSV/README.md

 - Preserving line break character(s) within fields
 - Preserving the original line number (even with skipped and multi line records) – helpful for error messages
-- Auto detection of line delimiters (can also be mixed)
+- Auto-detection of line delimiters (can also be mixed)
 - Configurable data validation
 - Support for (optional) header lines (get field based on column name)
 - Support for skipping empty rows
+- Support for commented lines (skipping & reading) and configurable comment character

 ### Writer specific

 - Support for multiple quote strategies to differentiate between empty and null
+- Support for writing comments with proper quotation if needed

 ## Requirements